 One specific area that has attempted to capture a greater dimensionality is music emotion research.
 This is a well trod domain — see, for example Juslin and Sloboda (2010)

 — and the application of multivariate analyses to these questions is similarly well established.
 Early studies, including Gray and Wheeler (1967), Wedin (1969), and Wedin (1972) used MDS to capture the affective space of various musical stimuli.
-MDS continues to be used commonly in more modern studies (Bigand et al., 2005; Madsen, 1997; Rodà et al., 2014), with a narrow focus on valence and arousal, which were first proposed to be the most salient of (affective? music?) perception by Osgood and Suci (1955).
+MDS continues to be used commonly in more modern studies (Bigand et al., 2005; Madsen, 1997; Rodà et al., 2014), with a narrow focus on valence and arousal, which were first proposed to be the most salient dimensions of perception by Osgood and Suci (1955).

 A few studies have specifically investigated dimensions beyond those first two (for example Rodà et al., 2014), and there is recent conflicting evidence as to whether the valence-arousal plane represents the fundamental dimensionality behind music emotion perception (Cowen et al., 2020).
 Some hypotheses suggest there are “at least 13 dimensions” (Cowen et al., 2020) to the subjective music and emotion perceptual space (Juslin & Västfjäll, 2008).
 However, an important distinction between the present study and work in music emotion perception is that the adjectives we chose were informed by music composition and performance, rather than emotion (Wallmark, 2019).